therealchjones/mffer/docs/Development.md

     section (or obtain them again from
     https://console.cloud.google.com/apis/credentials using the provided
     links).
-12. Visit the OAuth client ID page, and in the "Authorized redirect URIs" section, add the URI given in the webapp; press "Save".
+12. Visit the OAuth client ID page using the provided link, and in the "Authorized redirect URIs" section, add the URI given in the webapp; press "Save".
-13. Back on the webapp, use the "Authorize Google & save these settings" button to authenticate with Google once more; this will additionally lock the above settings and take the app out of "setup mode".
+13. Back on the webapp, use the "Authorize Google & save these settings" button to authenticate with Google once more, again "Continue" if the "Google hasn't verified this app" propt appears, and when prompted authorize the access to the app's files in Google Drive.
+This will lock the above settings and take the app out of
+    "setup mode".
 14. When the app reloads, under "Upload new mffer data" select a CSV file created by the mffer command line application and then "Confirm" it for upload.